ChaiUrs/tweeter/README.md

 This four-day mini-project was completed as part of the Week-4 assignment.

 ### Key Functionalities:
-- Created UI/UX elements like toggling of buttons, updating text counter, clearing the tweet text area and  displaying appropriate error/success messages.
+- Created UI/UX elements like toggling of buttons, updating text counter, clearing the input area and  displaying appropriate error/success messages.
-- The form data is validated on the client side using jQuery and posted to the server using an asynchronous Ajax call.
+- The form data/user input is validated on the client side using jQuery and posted to the server using an asynchronous Ajax call.
 - The tweets are refetched on submission and dynamically sent to DOM without requiring a page refresh.
 - The application is tested to prevent cross-site scripting(XSS) by sanitizing input/form data before it is sent to DOM using various jQuery methods.